scrom/Experiments/README.md

 Launching the client
 --------------------
-Use your favourite browser to navigate to the webroot and port of the node server: e.g. http://your-server:1337/ Upon successful launch, the console of the client should show the client and UI successfully initiated.
+Use your favourite browser to navigate to the webroot and port of the node server: e.g. https://your-server:1337/ Upon successful launch, the client should show the client and UI successfully initiated with green borders and a prompt.
 (Sometime I'll add a server communication test here so that we can see the server is accessible and running)